Skatinger/master_thesis/README.md

-# master_thesis
+# Anonymity at Risk?
+Assessing Re-Identification Capabilities of Large Language Models (AAAI24)

+This is the official code repository for the paper.

 ## Structure
+- `/datasets`: contains all files for datasets and some processing helper scripts.
-- `/wiki_poc`: contains all the processing for wikipedia and court rulings.
+- `/wiki_poc`: contains all the processing for wikipedia and court rulings, including code for running experiments.

--

-## how the BGer decisions are selected

-10'000 examples (from last years?)

-predict all

-clean predictions:
-remove all that are just 2 letters remove all that are already in the text remove empty ones

-manually go through and check which ones could be fine
+- `/langchain`: Augmented retrieval experiment for court rulings.

+You can find additional information and details within each module.